 2. You’re Struggling With Student Loan Debt

 Student loan debt in the U.S. has reached staggering proportions and approximately 70% of students leave school with loans.
-The average student loan debt in 2023 was $37,338 for federal loan debt and $54,921 in private student loan debt.
+The average federal student loan debt in 2024 was $38,375, while those with private loan debt may owed as much as $41,520, according to the Education Data Initiative.

-For grads who are struggling to find their way in the job market, paying student debt down can be a challenge.
+For grads who are struggling to find their way in the job market, paying down student loan debt can be a challenge.
 Opting for an income-dependent repayment plan can offer some short-term relief but qualifying can be a challenge if you’re married.

 If you file your return jointly, an income-based repayment plan will consider both you and your spouse’s income.
 This happens even if only one of you carries the responsibility of paying the debt.
 When you file separately, only your income is taken into account to determine what kind of payments you qualify for.
 Again, you’re sacrificing certain other tax benefits.
 If you don’t have kids and normally take the standard deduction, you may not feel as much of a pinch.